 What happens inside is even more impressive.

-Our girls’ dean, Sarah Hillebert, demonstrates what pleasant, Christlike leadership is.
-Together with the assistant girls’ dean, Mrs. Hillebert coordinates a team of resident assistants and tutors to provide the girls with healthy structure, support, and a community experience.
+Our girls’ dean, Mrs. Willyta Wamack, demonstrates what pleasant, Christlike leadership is.
+Together with assistant girls’ dean Ellen Mbungu, Mrs. Wamack coordinates a team of resident assistants and tutors to provide the girls with healthy structure, support, and a community experience.

 Girls are expected to keep their rooms and bathrooms clean and pick up after themselves in common areas.
 These areas are inspected on a daily basis and privileges are given to those who demonstrate habits of consistent cleanliness.

 During evening study hall hours, teachers often visit to assist girls who need or want extra help.
 There is also a tutor on duty each evening during study hall to help girls with their homework and other questions.